HeetJain-09/AI-Powered-Resume-Analysis-and-Job-Matching-System/README.md

 3. Missing Skills
 4. Resume Improvement Suggestions

-This approach demonstrates how Large Language Models can be integrated into practical career-oriented applications.
+This demonstrates how Large Language Models can be integrated into a practical career-oriented application.

 ---

 ## 📊 Sample Analysis Output

-The system generates an analysis similar to:
+Example:

 ```text
 MATCH SCORE: 82%